JoseAntonioMoreira/my-exercises/README.md

-Java Exercises Repository
+Full stack exercises repository

-Welcome to my Java Exercises Repository!
-This repository contains a collection of Java exercises that I have worked on, ranging from beginner to advanced levels.
-The purpose of these exercises is to demonstrate my skills and familiarity with core Java concepts, object-oriented programming (OOP), data structures, algorithms, and problem-solving using Java.
+Welcome to my Full stack exercises repository!

+This repository contains a collection of exercises that I have worked on, ranging from beginner to advanced levels.

+The purpose of these exercises is to demonstrate my skills and familiarity with core programming concepts, object-oriented programming (OOP), data structures, algorithms, and problem-solving.

-This repository contains different types of Java exercises, including:
+This repository contains different types of exercises, including:

 Basic syntax: Simple programs to understand variables, loops, conditionals, and more.